Quality & Trust / CBAM Support for EU Imports

 Part revision and destination market Keeps the document package tied to the actual EU-bound order context

-Material grade and supplied form Supports the upstream material path expected in later importer review
+Material grade, supplied form and CN code Supports the upstream material path, goods classification and importer review of covered CBAM scope

 Approximate net mass or shipment-weight logic Helps the importer organize CBAM-relevant goods across orders and time windows